Techman1803/Student-Registration/README.md

 ## 🔧 Running the tests <a name = "tests"></a>
-Open Apache NetBeans and Go to Library next Add Library and there you import the MySQL Connector Then Create one Database with Name Christ in the MySQL WorkBench and inside of that datbase create one table of name record of 4 columns ID,Name,Mobile and Course.
+Open Apache NetBeans and Go to Library next Add Library and there you import the MySQL Connector Then Create one Database with Name Christ in the MySQL WorkBench and inside of that datbase create one table of name record of 4 columns ID, Name, Mobile and Course.

 ## 🎈 Usage <a name="usage"></a>
 Main Use of this program is we can list out the Students with their Respective Couses and we can find the No of Students on Each Course